Panache, that's what a world needs

 Beyond the comfort of familiarity, rules are just rules, and if you're married to them you're probably not an actual roleplayer.
 Admittedly, if you have an amateurish narrator/gamemaster who isn't collaborating and wants to control everything, the rules can be a form of 'player bill of rights', enshrining the capabilities and options the player has in a game.
 But better yet, just quit and find someone better to run your game.

 Given, some players play for the rules, approaching a roleplaying game as a tactical strategy game with rules as a tool to manipulate to their advantage.
 Though I've enjoyed many good discussions and arguments about rules while a game is in progress, these people usually suck as roleplayers and should stick to games with tanks and minis.

-All a player really needs to know is that every time they stab someone the same thing happens.
+If the story is good and the world is rich, all a player really needs to know is that every time they stab someone the same thing happens.

 Where is it All?

 The full site is retricted to players (old and new!).
 Drop me a note if you think that's you.
 Even the menu is truncated until then.

 You can check the main blog for a few posts on the world though:

 The Court of Kalidahr Irongrip (courts, politics and the 'day courts' of the faie)

 The Gods Want You to Die (on the nature of the gods)

 The Pox Crain (where things are more than they seem)